rdpeng/rprogdatascience/manuscript/overview.md

 The key part here was the transition from *user* to *developer*.
 They wanted to build a language that could easily service both "people".
-More technically, they needed to build language that would be suitable for interactive data analysis (more command-line based) as well as for writing longer programs (more traditional programming language-like).
+More technically, they needed to build a language that would be suitable for interactive data analysis (more command-line based) as well as for writing longer programs (more traditional programming language-like).